 Peter Cunningham is an historian and educationist, with specialist interests in social and cultural history, histories of childhood and pedagogy, educational policy and practice, visual and oral history.
 He studied history at St John’s College, Cambridge, history of art at the University of East Anglia, and education at Balliol College, Oxford, followed by doctoral research at the University of Leeds.

-Peter Cunningham has published books and articles on the social and cultural history of education with particular interests in school curricula and pedagogies, teachers and their professional identities, higher education and educational policy development.
+Published books and articles on the social and cultural history of education with particular interests in school curricula and pedagogies, teachers and their professional identities, higher education and educational policy development.
 He has researched and written on educational innovators and progressives, and is a contributor to the Oxford Dictionary of National Biography.
-He has been active nationally and internationally in organisations for the study of educational history and on the editorial boards of learned journals.
+He has been active nationally and internationally in organisations for the study of educational history, convening conferences and on the editorial boards of learned journals.

-Decorated School: Essays on the Visual Culture of Schooling, Black Dog, September 2013 http://blackdogonline.com/all-books/the-decorated-school.html
+Decorated School: Essays on the Visual Culture of Schooling (2013) http://thedecoratedschool.blogspot.com/